sponge611/Calvin-opt-throughput/README.md

 ## Final Presentation

 The final presentation will be on 2020/6/29 (Mon.) in the class room.
-We will annonuce more about the excat start time later.
+We will annonuce more about the exact start time later.

 Each group has to present at least the following aspects: